 You can sign up for Netflix anywhere in the world, and you can use your subscription when travelling abroad.
 The downside is that the content you can view is restricted based on the country you’re currently in.
 If, for example, you’re a U.S. resident traveling abroad, you’ll be restricted to what Netflix offers in the region you’re currently visiting.
 You won’t be able to watch American Netflix.

 Unless, of course, you use a VPN.
-In a nutshell, you can use a VPN to make your traffic appear as if it’s coming from a different country or region.
+In a nutshell, you can use a VPN to make your traffic appear as if it’s coming from a different country or region (we have a full guide on how to change Netflix region, too).
 Most VPN providers have servers across the world, allowing you to pick from thousands of servers in cities worldwide.
 Not all of them will work with Netflix, however, since the company has instituted a VPN ban that is tricky to bypass.

 Lucky for you, we’ve done the research and found five of the best VPNs for Netflix.
 Once you begin using a VPN, you’ll be able to access the entire Netflix library no matter where you are.